-Mission: To build a region of excellence by delivering progressive, sustainable programs and services.
+Our Mission: To build a region of excellence by delivering progressive, sustainable programs and services.

 How the County Operates

-County Council has one employee – the Chief Administrative Officer (CAO).
-The CAO's job is to advise Council, implement the policies and decisions Council makes, and manage the delivery of municipal services.
-The CAO organizes and oversees the staff and resources needed to manage day-to-day operations.The organization chart outlines all the positions and departments in the County.
+Council has one employee: the Chief Administrative Officer (CAO).
+As the head of Administration, the CAO's job is to advise Council, implement the decisions Council makes and manage the delivery of municipal services.
+The rest of Administration is grouped into various departments.

 Freedom of Information and Protection of Privacy